7.1 General context

 Health of children and young people

 In Germany, the health of children and young people and the health care available to them can be rated good to very good.
 These were the findings from parent surveys and studies of children and young people carried out by the Robert Koch Institute (Robert-Koch-Institut) as part of the German Health Interview and Examination Survey for Children and Adolescents (Kinder- und Jugendgesundheitssurvey, KiGGS).
-However, there is a noticeable shift away from acute and towards chronic diseases and psychological disorders.
 The chances of enjoying a life free from disease and health problems are also spread unequally.
 In particular, children from socially disadvantaged families are exposed to higher health risks.
 These can be caused by family lifestyle and living conditions.
 For example, children and young people from disadvantaged families are affected more than average by traffic accidents, various diseases, being overweight and psychological disorders.

 Latest health surveys and studies